hp-8/hp-8/README.md

 # 👋 Greetings, Tech Voyager! 🚀

 I'm a Full-Stack Developer on a mission to create captivating online experiences.
 With ReactJS as my wand and server-side wizardry in my arsenal, I seamlessly dance between front-end finesse and back-end brilliance.
-If pixels were my canvas and databases my palette, I'd be the modern-day da Vinci of code. 🎨
+If pixels were my canvas and databases my palette, I'd be the modern-day Da Vinci of code. 🎨

 ## 🌐 Journey Unfolded